Agency 5: Life Plan

 Before a teacher admits a student to their class, they can ask that they seek a test to qualify.
 The test will examine the potential student’s capabilities and therefore know not only whether or not to admit them, but also how to teach them once they do join.

 The system allows students to have ample time for extra-curricular activities.
-Optional 45-minute sessions are available every weekday for students to play games, learn skills such as playing guitar or the piano, or participate in club activities.
+An optional 45-minute session is available every weekday for students to play games, learn skills such as playing guitar or the piano, or participate in club activities.
+Thereafter, students can go home, or work on setting up their businesses in readiness for being admitted as limited partners.

 Once students have cleared the 12th grade, they are strongly encouraged to continue with their education to develop careers and enable the community to achieve a high level of the human development index.